Moxie-Labs/home-appetit-hydrogen/README.md

 The Order page is the heart of the project.
 Customers can select a plan, various items,  create a Cart, and advance to Checkout.

 `order/index.server.jsx` prepares the latest Menu information using a sequence of queries.
+If no Menu is available i.e. the latest Menu's OrderWindow is outside the scope of the access day, then the application will automatically route back to the Marketing site.
 Menus provide a list of Products and their associated values, including Customization and Substitution Products.
 It also determines the Availability Window, and the Delivery Date.
 Separately, CustomerData is loaded using the `CustomerAccessToken` (if present).
 This Menu and CustomerData information is piped into `OrderSection.client.jsx` as Props.

 `OrderSection` is the parent component, and stores most of the State data passed to its Children as Props.
 The following child components live within this parent:
 	• DebugValues: presents a variety of useful information at the top of the page; does not render unless `VITE_SHOW_DEBUG` is set to `true`